james-weichert/ai-policy-module/v2/ABOUT.md

 _Updated Nov.
 2025_

 ## About
 The second iteration of the _AI Policy Module_ was piloted in March 2025 for a standalone graduate CS ethics course.
 This version was spread across three lectures over two weeks of class.
-[Our paper](https://arxiv.org/abs/2506.15639) on this updated version, which includes a technical assignment on AI regulation, was accepted at the 2025 IEEE Frontiers in Education (FIE) Conference.
+[Our paper](https://arxiv.org/abs/2506.15639) on this updated version, which includes a technical assignment on AI regulation, was [presented](https://docs.google.com/presentation/d/1MikFNXLbtnCIhYmVzVLpmFsYqsA4gpB0ca9B9ciyBdE/edit?usp=sharing) at the 2025 IEEE Frontiers in Education (FIE) Conference.

 **Attibution:** Please cite _James Weichert and Daniel Dunlap, AI Policy Module 2.0 (2025)_ when using or adapting this module